DeflectoMC/GameBridge/README.md

 If you're curious, you can also check out my previous project written in Node.js, called [friendjoin](https://github.com/DeflectoMC/friendjoin/).

-Note that there are some pretty major differences between these three projects, and security, network etc. will be different depending on which project you are talking about.
+Note that there are some pretty major differences between these three projects, and how security, network etc. is handled will be different depending on which project you are talking about.